jarednexgent/WinCarcerate/README.md

 - Uses RC4 encryption in a recursive, multithreaded fashion to rapidly encrypt or decrypt files.
 - Targets files in a configurable list of directories, while skipping those with blacklisted extensions.
-- Can drop a ransom note with custom text once encryption completes.
+- Drops a ransom note with custom text once encryption completes.
 - Includes anti-debugging logic to terminate execution if a debugger is detected.
-- Optionally self-deletes the executable after finishing.
+- Self-deletes the executable after finishing.
 - Supports a verbose mode to log every encrypted file and report total runtime.

 ---